Complete guide to Ella, Sri Lanka. How to get here, where to stay, what to see and where to eat

 How to get around Ella and its surroundings

-We got around on a scooter, which we think is the best choice.
-We rented a scooter directly from the owner of our accommodation for 5.50€ per day.
+We got around on a scooter, which we consider to be the best option.
+We rented the scooter directly from the owner of our accommodation for €5.50 per day.

 The classic tuk tuk in Sri Lanka.